nts-e/IntroEM-OpenOrganelle-Dataset/README.md

     for example, the jrc_hela-2 is here: [https://openorganelle.janelia.org/datasets/jrc_hela-2](https://openorganelle.janelia.org/datasets/jrc_hela-2)

     Setup your choices and then click on the **View** button.
 It opens a light-weight viewer showing the image.
-- The datasets file hierarchy and a detailed readme fiole can be viewed here: https://open.quiltdata.com/b/janelia-cosem-publications/tree/heinrich-2021a/
+- The datasets file hierarchy and a detailed readme file can be viewed here: https://open.quiltdata.com/b/janelia-cosem-publications/tree/heinrich-2021a/

 #### Code